anhem/docker-tutorial/README.md

 ## verify that docker is working

-Download the docker image **hello-world** from the [Docker Hub](https://hub.docker.com/) registry.
+To verify that docker is working probperly download the docker image `hello-world` from [Docker Hub](https://hub.docker.com/) with

 ```
 $ docker pull hello-world
 ```
-Start a docker container by using the docker image.
-If working properly some `Hello from Docker!` should be displayed along with some other information.
+Start a docker container using the downloaded docker image with
 ```
 $ docker run hello-world
 ```
+If working properly `Hello from Docker!` should be displayed along with some other information.

 It is also possible to start the docker container directly.
 The docker image will be downloaded automatically.

 ## Docker tags (image version/variant)

 Tags are used to differentiate between versions/variants of the same image.
-If no tag is specified when starting a container, the `latest` image will be used.
+If no tag is specified when starting a container it will use the `latest` image.
-To run a different variant of the image add the tag at the end of the image separated by `:`
+To run a different variant of an image add the tag at the end of the image separated by `:`
 ```
 $ docker run hello-world:linux
 ```

 ## start and run
 Once a container has finished executing it will exit.
-The hello-world for example exits as soon as it has displayed its message.
+For example a container based on the `hello-world` image will exit as soon as it has displayed its message.

 Each time `docker run` is executed a new container is started.
-We can list all containers that are running or has exited
+We can list all containers that are running or has exited with
 ```
 $ docker ps -a
 ```